MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 24. In the email, select the attached file to open it.

 25. In the **Your privacy option** window that appears, select **Close**.
 The document opens in **Word on the Web** in a new browser tab titled **ProtectedDocument1.docx** tab.
 Note how the document appears in the Reading View in **Word on the Web**.
 This is Joni's indication that she has View only permission and can't edit the document.
 To verify this, try to select into the the document.
 Note the message that appears indicating: **Read only.
-This document is read-only.** Note the watermark specified in the **Project - Falcon** policy. <br/>
+This document is read-only.** Note the footer specified in the **All Employees** policy. <br/>

 	Once you have finished reviewing the document, close the **ProtectedDocument1.docx** tab.